infinum/wordpress-handbook/How we do it in WordPress/Git workflow.md

 The `main` branch is usually protected so that it is not possible to merge directly to it.
 Merges to `main` are done periodically when new features are ready to be released.

 Make sure to correctly label your releases.
-It would be best if all the features in Productive are tagged accordinly as well: features that will be in the initial release should be tagged with version `1.0.0`, any feature after that will increase the second version number, and any bugfix the third number.
+It would be best if all the features in Productive are tagged accordingly as well: features that will be in the initial release should be tagged with version `1.0.0`, any feature after that will increase the second version number, and any bugfix the third number.

 If some feature won't be ready for production, but you've already merged it to staging it's crucial that that PR is labeled correctly so that the release branch can contain only the relevant commits.

 **Staging should never be directly merged to production!**

-### Conflict resolution
+## Conflict resolution

 > In case of conflicts, don't panic